click2cloud-ashwin/Documentation/test-report/Deploy_arktos_&_mizar_using_arktos_up.md

-# Test report for deploying Arktos cluster with Mizar CNI
+# Test report for deployment of Arktos cluster with Mizar CNI

-This document captures the steps to deploy an Arktos cluster lab with mizar cni.
-The machines in this lab used are AWS EC2 t2-xlarge (4 CPUs, 16GB mem), Ubuntu 18.04 LTS.
+We have followed (user guide to deploy arktos cluster with Mizar as CNI) using arktos-up script

 ### Step-1: Create an instance on AWS
-Created instance on AWS
+Created instance on AWS (Used t2-xlarge (4 CPUs, 16GB mem), Ubuntu 18.04 LTS.)

 ![](images/img.png)